truongsonghiep/journey-to-the-west/chapter-074.md

 “Pshaw!” cried Eight Rules.
 “You‟re too fussy an old man!
 Only three demons, and you have to take all that trouble to announce them to us!”
 “Aren‟t you afraid?” asked the old man.
-“To tell you the truth,” replied Eight Rules, “one blow of my Elder Brother‟s rod will kill one of them, and one blow of my rake will kill another; I have a younger brother, too, and one blow of his fiend-routing staff will kill the third one.
+“To tell you the truth,” replied Eight Rules, “one blow of my Elder Brother's rod will kill one of them, and one blow of my rake will kill another; I have a younger brother, too, and one blow of his fiend-routing staff will kill the third one.
 When all three of the demons are slain, my master will cross this ridge.
-What‟s so difficult about that?”
+What's so difficult about that?”
 Smiling, the old man said, “This monk is completely ignorant!
 The magic powers of those three archdemons are vast indeed!
 Moreover, those small fiends under their command number five thousand on the south summit, and five thousand also on the north summit.
 Those stationed to guard the road